 I love that the people in my group are so supportive of each other, and that it is making a difference to their emotional state whilst going through this difficult journey.

 I would like these groups to help members in more than just a supportive capacity.
 My vision is of creating a group that allows and encourages more than just sharing experiences and asking questions.
-I would love for the groups to help members with their mindset, to improve the journey while they are on it, but also make changes that could increase their chances of getting pregnant.
+I would love for the groups to help members with their mindset, to improve the journey while they are on it, and also help them take back control of their lives.

-I have set up a Facebook support group called Surviving infertility that will start doing this.
+My national Facebook support group called Surviving infertility is doing just this.

 - Keep members feeling more positive, with tips and ideas on how to do this.